 The article left me with two questions: a) what if we are highly influenced by others, and b) what if those others are constantly buying and discussing luxury material goods, whether or not they can afford them?

-In other words, if we are overly concerned with and influenced by others, then it would also follow that our spendthrift friends make us spend more and luxury-focused, trendy friends would make us desire and buy luxury items more often?
-In many cases, those who relish in buying high status consumption items do so without the means: would we want to be influenced this way?
+In other words, if we are overly concerned with and influenced by others, it would also follow that our spendthrift friends make us spend more, and luxury-focused, trendy friends would make us desire and buy luxury items more often?
+In many cases, those who relish buying high-status consumption items do so without the means: would we want to be influenced this way?

-Feeling good about oneself is tied to standing in our immediate social groups: the “local ladder” effect, and some of us are more influenced by our social group than others.
-So, while spending time with friends can positively impact wellness, it could be negative if we compare ourselves to others who are consistently spending beyond their (or our) means to do so.
+Feeling good about oneself is tied to standing in our immediate social groups: the “local ladder” effect and some of us are more influenced by our social group than others.
+So, while spending time with friends can positively impact wellness, comparing ourselves to others who are consistently spending beyond their (or our) means to do so could be damaging.